HobbaZ/book--searcher/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/HobbaZ/book-searcher)

 ## Description

 ### Project Aim ###
+Refactor an existing Google Book search site from a RESTful api to an Apollo GrapghQL api

 ### What Problem Does It Solve ###
+Modernises api query approach with GraphQL's mutations, schemas and queries structure

 ### What I Learnt ###
+How to create get routes (queries) and create, delete, update routes (mutations) with GraphQL.

+To not change the server and proxy ports unless I want to cause hard to trace errors.

 ## Deployment
-You can view the [website link](https://github.com/HobbaZ/book-searcher) here.
+You can view the [website link](https://book-searcher-hobbaz.herokuapp.com/) running on Heroku here.

 ## Table of Contents